The Best Peking Ducks in Singapore

 2/10 Jiang Nan-Chun

-While there are so many reasons to visit the renowned Chinese restaurant at Four Seasons Hotel—the glamorous interiors, attentive service, sumptuous food and fine wines—we narrow it down for you with one special dish: Roast duck.
+While there are so many reasons to visit the renowned Chinese restaurant at Four Seasons Hotel—the glamorous interiors, attentive service, sumptuous food and fine wines—we narrow it down for you with one special dish: signature Peking duck.

 Known as one of its signatures, the chef takes up to 14 hours to prep this dish before it’s roasted in a customised mesquite oven.
 The result?
 A golden brown duck that’s bursting with flavours from the skin to the meat.
 It’s served with two types of wraps (plain and flavoured) together with usual homemade sauces, cucumber, sugar.
 For a modern spin, it also comes with premium caviar.